The below describes the Current 2020/2021 School Year Parent Role.

 How is it decided what my job will be?

 Registration forms ask what your talents, interests and job preferences are.
 We try our best to assign you a job you request or one that appeals to your talents and interests.
 At one of the first general meetings, the job list will be reviewed and volunteers recruited.
 When you assume a job, you will receive a job description to help you perform your job.

 The Duty Day gives you the parent, an opportunity to see how your child is developing for his/her age, in areas of Social Development, Language, Movement and Cognitive.
 When you participate in a Duty Day, you witness your child learning and achieving these skills and milestones.
 All activities in the designated class are geared towards your child achieving growth milestones.
 Not all children develop at the same rate, in general, there are skills a 3, 4, and 5 year old, should achieve, and we work on those in each class.
 Our Head Teacher Jenna, assesses each child, as the child engages in the daily activities to gauge the development of your child.
 If you have any questions or concerns, Duty Days are the perfect way Jenna and you the parent, can talk about your Childs development, and goals for achieving these developmental milestones.

 Our preschool is a non-profit organization.
 All money raised goes to the operation of the program (rent, phone, teacher salary, supplies etc.).
 Parents participate in a variety of fundraising activities throughout the year to support the operation of the school.
 Invite and tell your family, friends and neighbours, about our fundraising efforts.
 Every little bit counts.

-We also have an organic meat and ocean-wise seafood fundraiser, Purdy’s fundraiser, and fun events such as Beer & Burger night!
 We are always looking for new fundraising ideas, so don’t be shy about speaking up.